Tanhum Cohen-Mintz: Basketball career

 Cohen-Mintz started his sporting career in tennis, following the footsteps of his mother, Edith Cohen-Mintz, who was Israel's women's tennis champion for several years in the 1950s.
 He himself was Israel's junior tennis champion.
 He was viewed on the tennis court by legendary basketball coach Yehoshua Rozin, who was impressed by his height and athletic abilities.
 Rozin convinced Cohen-Mintz to convert to basketball.

 During his club basketball career, he played with Maccabi Tel Aviv.
 He was a starting-five member of the 1964 and 1965 FIBA European Selection All-Star Teams.

-He also played with, and was the captain of the senior Israeli national basketball team, representing it 89 times, from 1958–1971, during which time he scored 1,076 points.
+He also played with, and was the captain of the senior Israeli national basketball team, representing it 89 times, from 1958 to 1971, during which time he scored 1,076 points.

 In 1961, he was selected as Israel's Sportsman of the Year.
 In 1998, Ma'ariv named him one of the five best basketball players in Israel's history.